tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 engineering discipline like for example, electric charge/field for electrical engineers, differential equations for civil engineers, set theory for software engineers, etc.

+## Cohesion is Universal

+The dictionary states that cohesion "forms a united whole" so here your work as an engineer is to define what the homogeneous "whole" means since everything is relative, that is, you must remove the heterogeneity to get a cohesive "whole".
+That proves that cohesion is a universal axiom of design.

+Cohesion is a universal principle, it can even be proved that "lexical cohesion is computationally feasible to identify" [2].
+The education system doesn't teach you any of these fundamental topics, they're clearly not cohesive organizations so schools are just cheap workarounds instead of what they're supposed to be.

+FP tells you *what to do* or what functions you can call, FP concepts also ensure to keep the logic flow cohesive.
+You can't call a function that is far away and does not make sense for the current data type.
+It's like a `Result` which can only be defined as `Ok` or `Err` so you *know what to do* and carry on.

 ## References